renjohn/SitefinityDocker/README.md

 The containers are running on http vs https.
 To enable https for the front end server you will need to go through a few steps.
 1. Set useSSL to true in Renderer/Properties/launch.json
 2. Uncomment line 33 in the Renderer/docker-compose.override.yml file
-3. Generate a certificate  with the following commands in Powershell.
-Feel free to change the password "sitefinity14" in the commands. dotnet dev-certs https -ep $env:USERPROFILE\.aspnet\https\renderer.pfx -p sitefinity14 dotnet dev-certs https --trust dotnet user-secrets -p Renderer\Renderer.csproj set "Kestrel:Certificates:Development:Password" "sitefinity14"
+3. Generate a certificate  with the following commands from the Renderer directory in Powershell.
+Feel free to change the password "sitefinity14" in the commands. dotnet dev-certs https --clean dotnet dev-certs https -ep ..\data\https\renderer.pfx -p sitefinity14 dotnet dev-certs https --trust dotnet user-secrets -p Renderer\Renderer.csproj set "Kestrel:Certificates:Development:Password" "sitefinity14"